rickdevera/tenable_immersion_day_labs/LabExercise-02a.md

 1. Log into your GitHub account
 1. Go to the repository ***tenable-awsjam-demo***
 1. Click on the **Pull Request** tab
-1. Verify files changed
+1. Verify changes, `click` on the **Files changed**
+    1. Note: changes from red to green
 1. Click on ***Merge Pull Request*, to submit the changes
+1.  `Verify`  the changes have been made.

 ####  Verify Changes

-1. Select the Project created in the section above and run an IaC scan
+1. In Tenable.cs dashboard, Select the Project created in the section above and run an IaC scan
 1. Verify the Misconfigured resource is no longer displayed.
-1. In Tenable.cs, select **Remediate** on the left menu
-1. Select Fix PRs.
-(Remediate -> Fix PRs)
-### Optional:  Setup Auto Remediation

 **Reference**  https://docs.tenable.com/tenablecs/Content/Analysis/Issues/Remediation/Auto-Remediation.htm?Highlight=pull%20requests